 Manufacturers of the various brands seem to have gone out of their way to make it difficult for consumers to compare one brand against another.
 Such variables as the number of sheets, ply, thickness, texture, and pattern vary wildly not only between brands, but even within the same brands.
 You can pay the same for two different versions of Charmin, for instance, but get considerably more or less actual product depending upon whether you’re purchasing “Ultra Soft” or “Ultra Strong” or “Ultra Soft and Strong.”

-And it doesn’t help when almost every package is labeled “Double Rolls.”
-If these are double rolls, I wonder why I never see single rolls available anywhere.
+It doesn’t help when almost every package is labeled “Double Rolls.”
+If these truly are double rolls, I wonder why I never see single rolls available anywhere.
 The fact is, the double rolls of today are not any bigger than the regular toilet paper rolls of yesterday.
-In fact, most are decidedly smaller, though you would have to have saved a roll of toilet paper from the 1960′s and set it next to a modern roll to really be able to tell.
+In fact, most are decidedly smaller, though you would have to have saved a roll of toilet paper from the 1960s and set it next to a modern roll to really be able to tell.

 Indeed, the toilet paper of my youth is all but extinct.
 In those days, toilet paper was rarely sold in packages of 12 or 24 as they are now; usually rolls were individually wrapped and sold for about 6 cents apiece.
 But around the time of the inflation of the mid-1970s, as the per roll price began to climb, manufacturers found that packaging four, six, or twelve rolls into one package and offering them as various economy sizes helped to disguise the rise in per unit costs among the various packages and brands.

 Then for a long time after that, most brands reduced the size of the average sheet to 4.5 to 4.5 inches square, where it held steady over time.
-But lately the size of those sheets have again been shrinking among all brands.
+But lately, the trends are shrinking sheet sizes among all of the major brands.

-In 2006, those sheet lengths were reduced further, to 3.7 inches, and in 2010 they dropped the height of each sheet too, so now the sheets measured 4.1 by 3.7 inches.
+In 2006, those sheet lengths were reduced further, to 3.7 inches, and in 2010 they dropped the height of each sheet, too, so now the sheets measured 4.1 by 3.7 inches.
 That was definitely a change from the old 5 by 5, but since it happened over time, few consumers noticed.
 Besides, the shorter roll size allowed the manufacturer to fit up to 17% more product onto the trucks, making it more cost-effective for shipping the toilet paper to the stores.
-And in case anyone noticed that the sheets were getting smaller, they announced it as an “innovation” and claimed the new rolls included a “10% strength product enhancement”, whatever that meant.
+And in case anyone noticed that the sheets were getting smaller, they announced it as an “Innovation” and claimed the new rolls included a “10% Product Strength Enhancement!”… Whatever that meant.

 In the meantime, remember to get some more toilet paper.